B-014: Next-Gen Banking: Design Thinking for Future-Ready Financial Solutions

 Design Thinking addresses these challenges by emphasizing empathy and user-centric innovation.
 This methodological approach enables banks to deeply understand the specific needs and behaviors of Millennial customers, facilitating the development of financial solutions that are not only technologically robust but also deeply aligned with Millennials’ values of ethical banking, personalization, and digital-first interactions.
 Employing Design Thinking allows banks to iterate their services quickly and effectively, ensuring that they remain relevant and attractive to a generation that values rapid change and innovation.

-In fact, we successfully led a bank in retaining their high-value customers through a Design Thinking-based customer experience enhancement project, resulting in over $3 billion in additional income from deposits, investments, and insurance services.
-Additionally, we guided an insurance company in enhancing its social selling model, achieving a 127% increase in the closing rate from new clients.
+In fact, we successfully led a bank in retaining its high-value customers through a Design Thinking-based customer experience enhancement project, resulting in over $3 billion in additional income from deposits, investments, and insurance services.
+Additionally, we guided an insurance company in enhancing its social selling model, resulting in a 127% increase in the closing rate from new clients.
 These successful projects were published in the Hong Kong Design Thinking Business Casebook 2019 and 2020.

 (3) Targeted Audience